Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Contextual analysis helps determine word meanings using surrounding text, improving comprehension without relying on memorization. - In writing, what improves logical progression?
+Rationale: Contextual analysis helps determine word meanings using surrounding text, improving comprehension without relying on memorization.

 A. Random ideas